 National governments issue debt securities known as sovereign bonds, which can be denominated in either local currency or global reserve currencies, like the U.S. dollar or euro.
-In addition to financing government spending programs, these bonds can be used to repay older debts that may be maturing or simply cover interest payments coming due.
+In addition to financing government spending programs, these bonds can be used to repay older debts that may be maturing or cover interest payments coming due.

 In this article, we'll take a look at some important concepts to know when it comes to sovereign bonds (such as yields, ratings, and credit risk), as well as how investors can purchase them.